The Nova Scotia Legislature

 Question Period

-Question Period, which appears on the Order Paper as Oral Questions Put by Members, immediately follows the daily routine on Tuesdays, Wednesdays, and Thursdays.
+Question Period, which appears on the Order Paper as Oral Questions Put by Members, immediately follows the daily routine on Tuesdays, Wednesdays, Thursdays, and Fridays.
 It must be called on those days immediately after the daily routine.
+Question Period lasts no longer than fifty minutes.